ARCS Foundation: History

 In 1958, a group of visionary women volunteers from Los Angeles, California, led by Florence Malouf met with California Institute of Technology President Lee DuBridge to discuss what could be done to elevate the nation's scientific leadership and competitiveness.
 They created a unique partnership between science and society, and ARCS Foundation soon became a model for women's science educational philanthropy.
 Learn more.

 Investing in graduate students through grants was viewed as a targeted, effective way to further science philanthropy in America.
 ARCS Foundation also brought stronger focus to women's leadership in science philanthropy as the organization grew nationally.
 Initially focused on the US space program, chapters were formed in Houston and Washington, D.C.
 Chapters, where they cultivated strong relationships, raising funds and supporting scholars from leading universities in their home states.

 More chapters followed, affiliating with the national organization to advocate for education and research and to engage public awareness of science challenges and successes.

-ARCS Foundation is still a group of women focused on the future, proud of its dynamic history of giving and growing.
-1,160 members in 15 chapters across the U.S. dedicate volunteer hours and financial support.